Breast Care Center

 The Breast Care Center provides screening mammograms and clinical breast exams to aid in screening and the early detection of breast cancer.
 Upon discovery of a breast lump or an abnormal mammogram, we follow up quickly with the appropriate diagnostic resources, such as:

 - Diagnostic imaging modalities including full field digital mammography, ultrasound and breast MRI, as well as lymphoscintigraphy for lymph node mapping

 - Nonsurgical stereotactic and ultrasound-guided breast biopsy to evaluate breast abnormalities, performed by a diagnostic radiologist who is a breast specialist

 - Interpretation by diagnostic radiologists with specialty training in breast imaging

 - Sentinel lymph node biopsy by experienced breast surgeons

 Treatment options for breast cancer include surgery, medical oncology and radiation therapy (radiation oncology).
-Clinical trials also are available to qualifying patients.
+Clinical trials are also an additional treatment option for eligible patients.

-Plastic and Reconstructive Surgery: Before undergoing mastectomy or other surgical treatment, patients can explore options for immediate or delayed reconstructive breast surgery.
+Plastic & Reconstructive Surgery: Before undergoing mastectomy or other surgical treatment, patients can explore options for immediate or delayed reconstructive breast surgery.